Meditation | Benefits & How It’s Used

 What should I expect from a meditation session at Linwood House?

 We incorporate meditation into our recovery programme.
-Offering group meditation sessions with a qualified instructor, as well as meditative practices within group therapy workshops.
+Offering group sessions with a qualified instructor, as well as meditative practices within group therapy workshops.

-At first, you may find meditation difficult, and your mind may wander; however, this is perfectly normal – meditation is a skill that takes time to develop.
+At first, you may find meditation difficult, and your mind may wander; however, this is perfectly normal – it is a skill that takes time to develop.
 We will always be ready to answer your questions or offer personal advice to help you refine the practice.

 Meditation, motivation, and support